 - High priority – travel to present or perform the student’s RSCA work at a conference or similar disciplinary venue.

 - Lower priority – travel to attend a conference or meeting that is valuable to the student’s education, but where the student is not presenting.

 - Not awarded – funds for travel that does not advance the student’s graduate education.
 Travel for study abroad programs is not eligible for this award.

 Preference will be given to travel that significantly benefits your graduate education.
 Please note that the description of how the travel will benefit your graduate education that you submit in your application will be used to assess the merit of your proposal.

 Rules, Requirements, and Restrictions

-- Travel awards are limited to the actual expenses, but in no case more than $1500 for domestic travel and $2000 for international travel.
+- Awards are limited to actual incurred expenses and will be capped at a maximum of $500.
 Partial funding through this program may be supplemented by travel funds from other sources* but in such cases documentation must be provided to assure that the various sources are not funding the same specific expense.

-- No graduate student will be approved for a travel award more than once per academic year.
+- No graduate student will be approved for an award more than once per academic year.